 Is there rent control in Canada?+

 Rent control varies by province.
 Quebec has strong rent control.
-Ontario has rent control on units occupied before November 15, 2018, but not on most newer units.
-BC links rent increases to inflation (typically 2–4% per year).
-Alberta has no rent control at all.
-Always check the rules for your province and unit before signing.
+Ontario caps annual increases by a guideline (2.1% for 2026) on units first occupied before November 15, 2018, but not on most newer units.
+BC links rent increases to inflation, with a maximum allowable increase of 2.3% for 2026 (down from 3% in 2025).
+Alberta has no rent control at all, though increases there are limited to once every 12 months with 3 months' notice.
+These percentages change yearly, so always check the current rule for your province and unit before signing.

 What happens if my landlord refuses to fix something?+